top of page

 8.1 With Your Explicit Consent

-• Communication with your GP or other treating healthcare professionals
+• Communication with your GP or other treating healthcare professionals (private therapeutic clients)

 • Insurance, occupational health, or medico-legal reports